IanLimS/tencent-workshop-media-livestreaming/content/CSS/_0-what-is-css.md

 ## 2. Player domain (CSS CDN)

 The Player domain is a component that provides a CDN optimized for live streaming.
-This can be (1) integrated with a CSS Push domain to build an end-to-end live workflow, or (2) integrated with a 3rd party live streaming packaging & origination service.
+(1) Basically Player domain is natively integrated with a CSS Push domain to build an end-to-end live workflow or (2) can be integrated with a 3rd party live streaming packaging & origination service by enabling Origin-Pull mode.

 In addition, CSS Player domain provides essential functions for live streaming such as Authentication, Referer, and IP/Regional Access Control.